utsavanand2/docs/docs/get-started/quickstart-k8s-pod.md

-# Expose Nginx from your Kubernetes cluster with KinD
+# Quick-start: Expose a Pod from your Kubernetes cluster with KinD

 In this quick-start the inlets-operator for Kubernetes will enable us to get a public IP address for a LoadBalancer service in our private cluster.